Gyanreyer/Reef/README.md

 This was my final project for my Interactive Media Development course, I received a grade of 96% on this assignment.

-You may check out the assets and scripts used in the project folder "Geyer_FinalWorld" or open the project up in Unity if you have it installed.
-You may also run the program in Windows with the executable file in the "Executable Version" folder.

 ---

 CONTROLS: